 Geography

-Welcome to our Geography page!
+Welcome to our Geography page

 We are creating the informed global citizens of the future, teaching children to think, speak and write geographically.
 Being a geographer means engaging with real world places, people and environments as well as contentious issues and difficult decisions.
 Our curriculum provides a set of skills and a body of knowledge that contributes to geographical analysis, understanding and explanation, and to an ability to make informed judgements.

-The high-quality geography education delivered at Swansfield inspires children to develop curiosity and a sense of awe and wonder about the world and its people to prepare them for a life time of learning.
+The high-quality geography education delivered at Swansfield inspires children to develop curiosity and a sense of awe and wonder about the world and its people to prepare them for a lifetime of learning.

 Our Geography curriculum is packed with interesting and relevant knowledge about the children’s immediate surroundings as well as the wider world.
 It grows coherently and sequentially from their first understandings of their sense of place in the world in the EYFS to a more detailed and extensive framework of knowledge of the world by the time they leave our school.